raboof/notion/software.md

 * [i3bar](https://i3wm.org/) — status bar from i3 (not to be confused with ion3)
 * [lxpanel](https://github.com/lxde/lxpanel) — the official LXDE status bar

 Generally, this document only serves as a list of links right now.
 If you feel like contributing a guide for any of these or other notion related tools because you have experience with them, please write a markdown document and send it to us (preferably via pull-request).
-In case of questions, please feel free to contact us on #notion on Freenode.
+Feel free to [contact](contact.html) us.